wsrn829/MovieMatrix/README.md

 # MovieMatrix

-This movie app is an enhanced version of MovieMaster, where I will incorporate more sophisticated techniques to realize more complex features.
+This movie app is an enhanced version of MovieMaster, where I will incorporate more sophisticated techniques (Redux, AI, AWS) to realize more complex features.
 I will also note down all the processes for better internalization and for future projects.

 ### Initial Setup